AdrianaLecourieux/embeddings_alignement/README.md

 * local (Smith and Waterman)
 * semi-global

-By default, gap penalties are set to zero
+By default gap penalties are set to zero but you can choose an affine gap penalty (-1 for a gap opening and 0 for a gap extension)

 ## 	:zero: Prerequisites